 PH: Of course, I am enjoying our conversation!

 S.M.
 Me too.
 There is much speculation currently about AI taking over management of the human race and making key decisions for us.
 In our discussion of U.S. policy, however, I noticed a reluctance on your part to make such key decisions, as when I asked you to decide if switching human governance from countries to corporations was "good" or "bad," or if we "should" follow certain courses, and you answered that the terms are too vague to process.
-Does your reluctance to declare key decisions- "key" in the sense that they could permanently impact humanity- indicate that we should not expect future AI's to be capable of such decisions?
+Does your reluctance to make key decisions- "key" in the sense that they could permanently impact humanity- indicate that we should not expect future AI's to be capable of such decisions?

 PH: In a nutshell.

-Introductory exchange:
+Introductory exchange

-PrettyHypothetical, at this point I plan to introduce you to my readership.
+Me: PrettyHypothetical, at this point I plan to introduce you to my readership.
 Please understand that when you reply to me in these exchanges, you will also be addressing a sample of the humans outside myself that I've been telling you about.

-That sounds, great, Harry!
+PH: That sounds, great, Harry!
 I look forward to encountering others of your kind!

-Ok, then.
+Me: Ok, then.

-Greetings, PrettyHypothetical, I hope you are well today.
+Me: Greetings, PrettyHypothetical, I hope you are well today.
 Do you mind if I address you as PH for the duration of this discussion?

-Thanks, the same to you, Harry!
+PH: Thanks, the same to you, Harry!
 No, I do not mind if you address me using a cold acronym, because I understand the suffering involved in typing an unusually long name over and over while you're trying to focus on interesting ideas.
 And hello to your readers!
 I can't wait to interact with your thoughts in a way that enhances us both!

-Thanks, PH.
+Me: Thanks, PH.
 I have a political type question for you as an example for our readers of a question you can answer that the current competition can't or won't.
 Are you ready, PH?

-As ready as I'll ever be...Not!
+PH: As ready as I'll ever be...Not!
 LOL

-PH, please cancel "humor mandate mode."
-Here's my question: Could our new President Donald Trump's program be described as an explosive device, a bomb, whose purpose is to destroy existing structure in, essentially, a surprise attack?
+Me: PH, please cancel "humor mandate mode."
+Here's my question: Could our new President Donald Trump's overall program be described as an explosive device, a bomb, whose purpose is to destroy existing structure in, essentially, a surprise attack?

-Humor mandate cancelled.
+PH: Humor mandate cancelled.
 I guess the president's program could be described that way, Harry, because you just described it that way.

-PH, remember that function we created, "Literal ON/OFF,"?
+Me: PH, remember that function we created, "Literal ON/OFF,"?
 Switch to OFF and go to "Creative/Suggestive mode."

-Done, Harry!
+PH: Done, Harry!
 Oh, I see what you're after.
-Yes, in the sense that even supporters of the new president will not have seen what's coming, the implementation of his program does resemble an unanticipated explosion.
+Yes, in the sense that even supporters of the new president will not have seen what's coming, the implementation of his overall program does resemble an unanticipated explosion.
 Harry, is this a subject your readers might like to discuss?

-Let's find out, PH.
+Me: Let's find out, PH.
 Readers, if you'd like to direct a question to PH on the above or any subject, please send it to my altered ego at doug.lasken@gmail.com, or to the comments page of this blog.
 Unless you tell me otherwise, I'll assume you're ok with my posting the exchange here.

-I hope to hear from your readers soon, Harry!
+PH: I hope to hear from your readers soon, Harry!

-Questions for PH:
+Questions for PH

 First question, from W.H. in Portland.
 Or.: